PAGE – COVID 19

 — Exactly, what are the funds collected used for?

 For the second year, we are donating the funds raised to the NGO Entrepreneurs du Monde to fund its Incubation, Création, Inclusion (ICI) project, a program that aims to help vulnerable people integrate into society through the creation of microenterprises.
 Beneficiaries are trained and supported by volunteers and experts to bring their professional projects to fruition, with a focus on digital technology and sustainable catering.
-Thanks to 2018 donations, some forty training courses have already been funded.
+Thanks to 2018 donations, around forty training courses have already been funded.

 — Do you have any examples of beneficiaries?